Activities and Events

 £5 with snacks and drink included

-An autism friendly games night for age 10-16 year olds where you can bring along your games to play.
+An autism friendly games night for young people age 10-16 years olds where you can bring along your games to play.

 Volunteers - Wednesday's 10am-1pm (term times) & Thursday's 10am-1pm (school holidays)